 A wireless network uses a signal instead of wires to connect your devices - such as computers, printers and smartphones - to the Internet and each other.
-(A wireless network is commonly known as Wi-Fi, and both terms are used interchangeably.)
-The Wi-Fi signal can be picked up by any wireless-capable device such as a laptop or tablet within a certain distance in all directions.
-Set up Wi-Fi in your home and follow these simple guidelines on how to avoid interference and how to optimize your home networking experience.
+(A wireless network is commonly known as WiFi, and both terms are used interchangeably.)
+The WiFi signal can be picked up by any wireless-capable device such as a laptop or tablet within a certain distance in all directions.
+Set up WiFi in your home and follow these simple guidelines on how to Improve Your Wireless Home Network's Speed and Upgrade Your Wireless Network Equipment.

 - Ability to access other devices connected to your network, for example, multiple computers can use one printer without a direct wired connection.

 - Access to the Internet on devices like smartphones and tablets to download books, music, movies and apps, or surf the web.